CERT-Polska/Artemis/README.md

 To run simply:

- - clone the repo
+ - clone the repo,
+ - copy `env.example` to `.env` and configure it (e.g. by providing a User-Agent to override the default one),
- - run `docker compose up`
+ - run `docker compose up`,
- - visit `localhost:5000`
+ - browse to `localhost:5000`.

 URLs you provide don't have to follow any strict rules (e.g. `hxxp://127.0.0.1:1337/someurl` should work as well).